(Texas Librarians Only)

 If you are a librarian for a Texas library that meets the eligibility requirements, contact firstname.lastname@example.org for information on how to register your library and participate in the TexShare Database program.

 Information About Online Databases | Fee Information | Keeping Up With Changes to the Service | The Selection Process | Help With Searches | How to Let Users Know About the Online Resources | K-12 Access | Contact the Texas State Library

-    The TexShare Databases are commercial database subscriptions that are paid for by the Texas State Library and Archives Commission (TSLAC) for use by participating Texas public libraries, Texas State governmental agency libraries, Texas academic libraries, and libraries of clinical medicine.
+The TexShare Databases are commercial database subscriptions that are licensed by the Texas State Library and Archives Commission (TSLAC) for use by participating Texas public libraries, Texas State governmental agencies, Texas academic libraries>, and libraries of clinical medicine.

 TexShare enables all participating libraries to offer a broad range of databases in order to serve the information needs of their constituents.
 The following illustrates just some of what you will find in the TexShare Databases:

 - Full-text articles from popular periodicals